ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/overview.markdown

 the server is well-equipped and can comfortably handle a much larger volume,
 and no dramatic increase in the number of potential users is expected any time soon.

+We recommend that you plan ahead for a transition to a sharded database when your database size
+is in the vicinity of 250 GB, so the transition is already well established when it reaches 500 GB.

 {NOTE: }

-* We recommend that you plan ahead for a transition to a sharded database when your database size
-  is in the vicinity of 250 GB, so the transition is already well established when it reaches 500 GB.

 * RavenDB 6.0 and above can **migrate** a non-sharded database to a sharded database via
   [external replication](../server/ongoing-tasks/external-replication) or [export & import](../studio/database/tasks/export-database) operations.